MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

 1. Take a minute to consider your remediation strategy.

-    Create a remediation strategy that's based on the analysis you completed using GitHub Copilot's Ask mode.
-Consider the order in which you'll address your assigned issues, your approach for resolving the issue(s), and how to verify that code vulnerabilities have been successfully remediated.
+    Create a remediation strategy that uses the analysis you completed using GitHub Copilot's Ask mode.
+Consider the order in which you address your assigned issues, your approach for resolving the issues, and how to verify that code vulnerabilities are successfully remediated.

     The two GitHub issues assigned to you are:

     1. 🔐 Fix SQL Injection Vulnerability in Product Search (High priority)
     1. 🔐 Fix Credit Card Data Storage Violations (Critical priority)

     Although the credit card storage issue has a higher severity, the SQL injection issue is more straightforward to fix and can be addressed first.
-This allows you to validate your workflow with a simpler fix before tackling the more complex credit card storage violations.
+This approach allows you to validate your workflow with a simpler fix before tackling the more complex credit card storage violations.

     These issues are associated with specific files and methods in the codebase: